 Some people feel intense dread about social situations to the point that it can be difficult to meet or interact with other people.
 In these cases, you might be living with social anxiety.
 Many people with social anxiety may be skeptical that mental health treatment could be necessary or effective for what they may perceive as “shyness”.
-Still, research indicates that therapy for social anxiety can be beneficial.
+Still, research indicates that social anxiety therapy can be beneficial.

 The nature of social anxiety can make it difficult to seek treatment.
 After all, talking with a therapist is also a type of social interaction.
 Some people living with anxiety find that online counseling makes it easier to get over this hurdle.
-This article reviews the evidence on internet-based therapy and explains how talking with a counselor may help.
+This article reviews the evidence on internet-based anxiety therapy and explains how talking with a counselor may help.

 Taking social anxiety seriously